-Chapters 1 to 11 should be covered in this course.
+Chapters 12 to 18 will be covered in this course.
 Sections of the text added or omitted will be announced in class.
 The topics listed below are intended to be a general focus of each chapter.
+More detailed information will be given in lecture and on my web site.